nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-04-10-nsm5-install.md

 `echo 8 1 0 > /proc/gpio/system_led`

+**LAN vs WAN confusion**

-On the NSM5 the "main" port is LAN and the secondary is "WAN".
-This is the most confusing thing about the router and mixing this up is the cause of most problems.
-Always connect WAN on one router to LAN on another!
+On the NSM5 the **"main" port is LAN** and the **secondary is "WAN"**.
+This is the most confusing thing about the router and mixing this up is the cause of most problems. **Always connect WAN on one router to LAN on another!**

+If you connect LAN to LAN it will be unstable as each LAN port usually has a DHCP server and both ports will be trying to assign an IP address to the other.
+Also don't connect WAN to WAN as this makes no sense.
+This is by far the biggest problem with people setting up routers and it is so simple to avoid.